KiyokaYamazuki 山附貴世香

 When do you feel the most creative?

-Once you have decided on a theme, create something that follows that concept.
+Once I've decided on a theme, when I can create something that fits that concept

 Which aspects of a design do you focus more during designing?